rclancyc/rclancyc.github.io/index.md

 # Recent News

+### February 2022
+- Hot off the press!
+Read about [TROPHY](https://arxiv.org/abs/2202.08387), a trust region algorithm that uses mixed precision arithmetic for function and gradient evaluations to reduce the computational load for numerical optimization.

 ### December 2021
 - I was fortunate to share my work on brain imaging and other topics in applied math with the [Institute for Human Neuroscience](https://www.boystownhospital.org/research/institute-human-neuroscience) at Boys Town Research Hospital in Omaha, Nebraska.